SC

 Once your last debt is gone, you will have a large chunk of monthly income freed up.
 Here is what most financial planners recommend doing with it:

 • Build a 3–6 month emergency fund first.
 This keeps you from going back into debt when life surprises you.
+Use our emergency fund calculator to find out exactly how much you need to set aside based on your monthly expenses.

 • Start investing.
 Put the same amount you were paying on debt into an index fund or retirement account.
 It compounds over time.

 • Buy your next car with cash.
 Now that you have the discipline and the freed-up income, you can save for large purchases instead of borrowing.
+The savings goal calculator helps you set a target amount and see exactly how long it will take to reach it.

 • Keep one low-fee credit card.
 Use it for purchases you would make anyway, pay it in full every month, and never let a balance build up again.